ChrisEstanol/ce-blog/_posts/2014-09-24-man-must-explore.markdown

 * [Jekyll now](http://www.jekyllnow.com/)
 * [Jekyll Material Design](https://github.com/sentenza/jekyll-material-design)

 This blog is based on [Clean Blog](http://ironsummitmedia.github.io/startbootstrap-clean-blog-jekyll/) with a [simple side-bar](http://ironsummitmedia.github.io/startbootstrap-simple-sidebar/) .
 I wanted a website based on [Bootstrap](http://getbootstrap.com) so I could keep on adding on top of a responsive framework I am familiar with.

+Once you have chosen a blog template you can run it localy, customize it, write your posts and push everything out to your github repo to be published.
+I'll be writing a follow up to this post about the ways to host your blog on github pages and configure your own domain name.

 ### Jekyll structure:
 This is the basic Jekyll layout

 ```